-A 2015 study "The effects of dehydration on muscle metabolism and time trial performance during prolonged cycling in males," by the Canadian Sports Institute of Ontario looks at the effects of dehydration on performance.
+A 2015 study, "The effects of dehydration on muscle metabolism and time trial performance during prolonged cycling in males," by the Canadian Sports Institute of Ontario looks at the effects of dehydration on performance.

 Subsequent time trial performance was significantly diminished (13% slower) when subjects began 2.3% and ended 3.1% dehydrated.
 Attention needs to be paid to hydration strategies and cooling strategies during workouts.

-As an athlete, if you are not hydrating during exercise, you are compromising the body.
 Hydrating with proper electrolytes during exercise helps athletes maintain a higher blood volume, which in turn keeps body temperature and heart rate from rising during prolonged exercise.

 Research has shown that sodium does indeed lead to higher blood volume.
 However, a study published in the Journal of Athletic Training found that the amount of sodium has less of an impact.
 High-sodium sports drinks were no more effective than a low-sodium sports drink in regulating body temperature and preventing "cardiac drift" (rising heart rate during prolonged exercise).